aucontraire/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 * 8-multiple_returns.py: function that returns a tuple with the length of a string and its first character
 * 9-max_integer.py: function that finds the biggest integer of a list
 * 10-divisible_by_2.py: function that finds all multiples of 2 in a list
+* 11-delete_at.py: function that deletes the item at a specific position in a list